WTCSC/mac-address-changer-GustavNord/README.md

 # MAC Address changer
 This script allows users to change the MAC address of a network interface.
 It can be used to set a custom MAC address, create a random MAC address, or revert back to the original MAC address.
 This script handles the installation of macchanger if it's not installed already.
+It works for both Python and Shell.

 ---
 ## Introduction